theimowski/master-thesis/docs/section-paradigms.md

 It enables to treat functions as general-purpose components that can operate on arbitrary type of data.
 First description of parametric polymorphism was made by Strachey in {{{strachey2000fundamental}}}, where the author also described related concept of ad hoc polymorphism.
 In contrast to parametric polymorphism, ad hoc polymorphism relies on application of a function to a restricted set of types, such as addition `(+)` operation can be applied to integers or real numbers.
-Another example of ad hoc polymorphism is, ubiquitous in object-oriented world, overloading of members which allows to invoke a certain member on a number of applicable types.
+Another example of ad hoc polymorphism is, ubiquitous in OOP world, overloading of members which allows to invoke a certain member on a number of applicable types.
 In the further course of the thesis `generic` term is also used to describe parametric polymorphism concept.

 With this kind of abstraction that parametric polymorphism provides, functions get highly reusable as opposed to if they were restricted to single type only.